Resolve QuickBooks Error 6143 Using These Simple Methods

 Let’s fix the issues going on with your company file using the Verify and Rebuild Data utility to identify and rebuild the data damages:

+a.
 Verify Your Company File Data

 • Close all the open windows in QuickBooks Desktop.